Oven Steak – delicious and an alternative to grilling

 Usually I prefer cooking steak on my grill but sometimes (most often due to weather) I prefer doing it inside in the oven.
 It comes out juicy and mouth-watering with a minimal effort.
 I usually use sirloin but any cut of steak will do.
 While the hugely popular fillet mignon is known for being super tender I tend to think that a cut with a little more marbling (e.g. sirloin, porterhouse or T-bone) have a lot more flavor due to the streaks of fat and can be just as tender if you handle the meat properly.

 Always take the steak out of the fridge at least 1/2 hour prior to cooking.
-Season with all purpose seasoning or salt, pepper, onion powder and garlic powder.
+Season with seasoned salt or salt, pepper, onion powder and garlic powder.
 Press the seasonings firmly into the meat.

 When it’s time to cook preheat the oven to 230 c (450 f).
 Get a cast iron skillet (or any oven-proof skillet) and heat over medium-high heat until pan is very hot.
 Add 3 TBL butter and a bit of cooking oil and let the butter melt/simmer until the butter starts to brown.
 Add the steak to the pan and sear for 1 minute per side for each 1.5 cm (1/2″) of steak.